 - information on the movement to return Bronzes from Museums in Europe to Benin and Nigeria.

 If you like to draw, instead of using pictures of Benin Bronzes posted on the web, do your own copy of Benin Bronze.

-Once your teacher has looked at your work, and you have made a final copy of your report, place it in your Activity Journal.
+Once your teacher has looked at your work, make a final copy of your report.

 Here is a website to get you started.